Evenwyne/programming-univbasics-data-types/README.md

 * `String`
 * `Symbol`

 What does "_scalar_" mean?
-It means, things that could be put on a _scale_.
+It means things that could be put on a _scale_.
 All of the following are _scalar_ values.

 ![Image of Scales of Scalar Data](https://curriculum-content.s3.amazonaws.com/programming-univbasics/data-types/Image_89_ScalarDataTypes.png)